 If we have a lot of games, scraping can take several days to finish.

-We have already done this for you in our My Retro Library.
+We have already done it for you in our My Retro Library.

 The acronyms ARRM means Another Recalbox Raspberry Pi / Batocera Raspberry Pi / Retropie Raspberry Pi Roms Manager.
 It is a ROM manager or scraper compatible with these three retro systems.